mi3nts/Calibration-of-LoRa-Nodes-using-ML/README.md

 # Calibration-of-LoRa-Nodes-using-ML
-Calibration of LoRa Prototype against the expensive Research Grade sensors.
+Calibration of LoRa Prototype against the expensive Research Grade sensors using Machine Learning.